bikibird/poems/README.md

 Was Earl still angry?
 Did he pout?
 Well, not long, reasoning, no doubt:
 No peanuts, no revels: no sense;
-Hungry creature, take not offense!
+Hungry creatures take no offense.
   Said Earl, the squirrel,
   You're quite a nice girl.